yverdon/geocity/README.md

    - Check on github if the last commit for **develop** is release/x.x.x
    - If there's a mistake, make a `git push` on the branch with the missing commit

+Note :

-Note that "x.x.x" represents the version, [here](https://semver.org/) is a semantic versioning guide
+- "x.x.x" represents the version, [here](https://semver.org/) is a semantic versioning guide
+- Command line is used instead of the pull request to prevent main and develop from diverging

 ## Setting up full Docker non persistent demo